ravella2/project0-react/portfolio-project/README.md

 ## Unsolved Problems

 I couldn't figure out how to get an element to fade in when a user scrolled over to that section.
+I also couldn't really figure out when to implement JavaScript.

 ## Biggest Wins/Challenges